 Read more about Pride and Passion and watch an 8 minute long sneak peek below.
 The series is in Portuguese, so be sure to turn on the English subtitles on the trailer.

-Note: The telenovela will debut in Brazil and in Globo’s international channels, including the United States, on March 20, and will be screened from Monday to Saturday.
-Globo is currently available in the USA through Sling’s Brazil TV Globo monthly subscription to watch on television, computer, tablet, and smartphone, and through their other operators in the US.
+Note: The telenovela will debut in Brazil and in Globo’s international channels, including the United States, on March 20, 2018, and will be screened from Monday to Saturday.
+At the time of the writing, Globo is available in the USA through Sling’s Brazil TV Globo monthly subscription to watch on television, computer, tablet, and smartphone, and through their other operators in the US.
 I talked with Sling to find out if Pride and Passion will be offered with closed captioning / English subtitles.
 Sling has responded that they currently do not have English subtitles on the Globo Brazilian Channel, but were unaware if the CC on other devices like Roku would be able to auto-translate.
-Sling offers a free 7-day trial that includes Globo, so if you really want to try to watch Pride and Passion it may make sense to sign up for the free trial on May 20th or shortly after (they air live TV but also provide access to programming that aired within the week’s time) and find out then if Pride and Passion can be watched with English subs.
+Sling offers a free 7-day trial that includes Globo, so that would be one way to find out then if Pride and Passion can be watched with English subs.
 Be sure to search for it under the original title Orgulho e Paixão.
 You can get the free trial here.
 After the free trial your credit card will be charged monthly for applicable subscription until you cancel your service.